Mets' Wright has surgery to treat spinal nerve compression

 NEW YORK (AP) Mets captain David Wright underwent back surgery, his second operation in a month as he tries to return to the major leagues after an absence of 1+ years.

-The team said Thursday that Wright had a procedure in Los Angeles called a laminotomy, is which a bony layer over the spinal canal is removed to treat nerve compression.
+The team said Thursday that Wright had a procedure in Los Angeles called a laminotomy, in which a bony layer over the spinal canal is removed to treat nerve compression.

 The third baseman, who turns 35 in December, had trouble throwing in spring training and started the season on the disabled list.